Beat The Bloat To Lose Weight With Phentermine

 2. Carbonated Drinks

-Sparkling water can work as a great substitute to help you quit that soda habit, but carbonated drinks can cause bloating.
+Sparkling water can be a great substitute for helping you quit soda, but carbonated drinks can cause bloating.
 This is because these drinks contain the gas carbon dioxide, and when you drink carbonated drinks, you swallow large amounts of this gas, leading to a bloated stomach and even cramps.
 To avoid bloating, stick to plain water or tea.

 3. Wheat

-In terms of weight loss, it’s actually better to stick to whole grain products like pasta and bread as these contain more fiber and weight-loss boosting nutrients than their over-processed gluten-free versions.
-But, if bloating is an issue for you and you think that it could be due to an intolerance or sensitivity before you make any changes to your diet, you should be evaluated by your family doctor.
-It may be that you have a wheat allergy, in which case you should avoid wheat but can eat other grains or gluten sensitivity, which means you may feel better when you eat fewer gluten-based products.
+In terms of weight loss, itโs actually better to stick to whole-grain products like pasta and bread, as these contain more fiber and weight-loss boosting nutrients than their over-processed gluten-free versions.
+If bloating is an issue for you and you suspect it may be due to an intolerance or sensitivity, it’s advisable to consult your family doctor before making any dietary changes.
+It may be that you have a wheat allergy, in which case you should avoid wheat but can eat other grains, or gluten sensitivity, which means you may feel better when you eat fewer gluten-based products.
 But, these can only be determined by a doctor; an intestinal biopsy is the only way to detect celiac definitively, and the danger of self-diagnosing and taking wheat or gluten out of your diet prematurely is that you will never be able to get an accurate diagnosis of your symptoms.

 4. Gum